-The gust diagnostic in COSMO-REA6 is probably the most informative variable, since it aims as an estimate of the potential strength of a gust near the surface.
-Gusts are generated, on the one hand, by turbulent deflection of upper air wind to the surface (Brasseur, 2001) and, on the other hand, by convective downdrafts (Nakamura et al., 1996).
-The turbulent gust

-- 170 diagnostic in COSMO-REA6 is given by an empirical relation to the 10 m wind velocity and the surface drag coefficient for momentum (Schulz and Heise, 2003; Schulz, 2008).
-The convective gust diagnostic depends on the downdraft formulation in the convection scheme (Schulz and Heise, 2003) and includes the height and the kinetic energy of the downdraft.
+The gust diagnostic in COSMO-REA6 is probably the most informative variable, as it aims as an estimate of the potential strength of a gust near the surface.
+On the one hand, gusts are generated by turbulent deflection of upper air wind to the surface (Brasseur, 2001) and, on the other hand, they are generated by convective downdraughts (Nakamura et al., 1996).
+The turbulent gust diagnostic in COSMO-REA6 is given by an empirical relation to the 10 m wind velocity and the surface drag coefficient for momentum (Schulz and Heise, 2003; Schulz, 2008).
+The convective gust diagnostic depends on the downdraught formulation in the convection scheme (Schulz and Heise, 2003) and includes the height and the kinetic energy of the downdraught.
 VMAX_10M is the maximum of the turbulent and convective gust diagnostic.
-The differences between the observed gusts at 10 m height at the Hamburg Weather Mast and the COSMO-REA6 gust diagnostics are displayed in Fig. 1.
-The differences have a negative - bias of about $-1.03 \,\mathrm{ms}^{-1}$, i.e. COSMO-REA6 slightly overestimates the strength of the gusts.
-The standard deviation amounts to about 1.8 ms^{-1} .
-We also include the variance of VMAX_10M over the period from 2 hours before to 2 hours after the respective analysis time (Var_t VMAX_10M) as a covariate.
+The differences between the observed gusts at a height of 10 m at the Hamburg Weather Mast and the COSMO-REA6 gust diagnostics are displayed in Fig. 1.
+The differences have a negative bias of about $-1.03 \,\mathrm{m\,s^{-1}}$, i.e. COSMO-REA6 slightly overestimates the strength of the gusts.
+The standard deviation amounts to about $1.8 \,\mathrm{m\,s^{-1}}$.
+We also include the